pourmand1376/hugopapermod_english/content/posts/2023/Combination-Docker-Jupyter-Conda/index.md

 I now have Conda and Jupyter Notebook inside a Docker container.
 Isn't that pretty?

 The code is [completely open source](https://github.com/pourmand1376/Jupyter-Docker-Conda) and available in my Github account.
+The image is also available [here](https://hub.docker.com/r/amirpourmand/jupyter-docker-conda) in Dockerhub.

 ## Usage
 To run it, just use the following command.
 This will download the image from DockerHub and open up a juptyer notebook inside a docker image.